 1. Introduction and Roadmap

-Document Scope and Audience 1
+Document Scope and Audience

-Guide to this Document 1
+Guide to this Document

-Related Documentation 2
+Related Documentation

-Examples for the Web Application Developer 2
+Examples for the Web Application Developer

-Avitek Medical Records Application (MedRec) 2
+Avitek Medical Records Application (MedRec)

-JNDI Examples in the WebLogic Server Distribution 2
+JNDI Examples in the WebLogic Server Distribution

+New and Changed Features

-2. Understanding WebLogic JNDI
+Understanding WebLogic JNDI

 What is JNDI?
-1

-WebLogic Server JNDI 1
+WebLogic Server JNDI

+WebLogic JNDI

-3. WebLogic JNDI
+WebLogic JNDI

-Using WebLogic JNDI to Connect a Java Client to a Single Server 1
+WebLogic JNDI Using WebLogic JNDI to Connect a Java Client to a Single Server

-Setting Up JNDI Environment Properties for the InitialContext 2

-Creating a Context Using a Hashtable 4

-Creating a Context Using a WebLogic Environment Object 4

-Creating a Context from a Server-Side Object 5

-Associating a WebLogic User with a Security Context 5

-JNDI Contexts and Threads 5

-How to Avoid Potential JNDI Context Problems 7

-Using the Context to Look Up a Named Object 7

-Using a Named Object to Get an Object Reference 8

-Closing the Context

-Using WebLogic JNDI in a Clustered Environment
+WebLogic JNDI Using WebLogic JNDI to Connect a Java Client to a Single Server

-Using the Relationship of RMI and JNDI to Enable WebLogic Clusters

-Making Custom Objects Available to a WebLogic Server Cluster

-Data Caching Design Pattern

-Exactly-Once-Per-Cluster Design Pattern

-Using WebLogic JNDI from a Client in a Clustered Environment
+WebLogic JNDI Using WebLogic JNDI to Connect a Java Client to a Single Server

-Using JNDI from Within J2EE Components

-Setting Up Foreign JNDI
+WebLogic JNDI Using WebLogic JNDI to Connect a Java Client to a Single Server.
+3-1 Setting Up JNDI Environment Properties for the InitialContext.
+3-2 Creating a Context Using a Hashtable 3-4 Creating a Context Using a WebLogic Environment Object

+WebLogic JNDI Using WebLogic JNDI to Connect a Java Client to a Single Server.
+3-1 Setting Up JNDI Environment Properties for the InitialContext.
+3-2 Creating a Context Using a Hashtable 3-4 Creating a Context Using a WebLogic Environment Object 3-4 Creating a Context from a Server-Side Object

+WebLogic JNDI Using WebLogic JNDI to Connect a Java Client to a Single Server.
+3-1 Setting Up JNDI Environment Properties for the InitialContext.
+3-2 Creating a Context Using a Hashtable 3-4 Creating a Context Using a WebLogic Environment Object 3-4 Creating a Context from a Server-Side Object 3-6 Associating a WebLogic User with a Security Context

+Using a Named Object to Get an Object Reference 3-8 Closing the Context Using WebLogic JNDI in a Clustered Environment Using the Relationship of RMI and JNDI to Enable WebLogic Clusters Making Custom Objects Available to a WebLogic Server Cluster Data Caching Design Pattern 3-11 Exactly-Once-Per-Cluster Design Pattern Using WebLogic JNDI from a Client in a Clustered Environment Using JNDI from Within Java EE Components Setting Up Foreign JNDI